Nevasca/OpenGL-Study/README.md

 ## Material Inspector

 Now to the left side of the Editor.
 You can find all the current used materials for the world in the Materials tab.
-Selecting one of them will present their details on the inspector panel bellow it, where you can also modify some of their values (changing textures not implemented yet).
+Selecting one of them will present their details on the inspector panel below it, where you can also modify some of their values (changing textures not implemented yet).

 ![Material Inspector](Docs/ReadmeResources/Readme_MaterialInspector.png)